 - Wear protective goggles and glasses during sporting activities and when using fireworks.

-- Always wear an helmet with a face mask during high impact activities and when around shooting devices.
+- Always wear a helmet with a face mask during high-impact activities and when around shooting devices.

-- Wear protective goggles or facial mask when cleaning or handling chemicals.
+- Wear protective goggles or a facial mask when cleaning or handling chemicals.